 The results for Experiment 2 are generally in-line with those of Experiment 1.
 Again sound had a positive impact on the quantitative and qualitative aspects of usability for both button sizes.
 The small buttons were again the hardest to use.
-In this experiment there was no measured difference in the number of codes entered between the standard buttons with no sound and the small buttons with sound (on average 28 codes were entered with the small buttons with sound and 32 with the large silent buttons).
-This suggests that the small buttons with sound may have reached a similar level of performance to the large silent buttons for data entry.
-A further study would be needed to investigate this in more detail but it begins to show that the use of sound can offset a reduction in widget size.
+In this experiment there was no measured difference in the number of codes entered between the standard buttons with no sound and the small buttons with sound.
+This suggests that the small buttons with sound were as effective as the large silent buttons for data entry.
 However, the workload scores were still significantly higher for the small buttons, so this result must be used with care.
-It does indicate that sound can improve the performance of small buttons when on the move, but users have to invest more effort to use the small buttons at this higher level.
+It does indicate that sound can improve the performance of small buttons to the level of the larger ones, but users have to invest more effort to use the small buttons at this same level.

 Why did the participants not walk further when using the small buttons with sound?
-The number of laps walked was not a very sensitive measure (as mentioned above, there was only a difference of two laps between the best and worst condition) perhaps because the length of each lap was long compared to the time taken for the experimental tasks.
-It proved to be useful in the more real world effects it had on workload and performance but did not cause much differentiation between participants.
-Further investigation of this as a measure must be undertaken to understand it more.
-One other possibility is that the participants had to balance two tasks - walking and data entry.
-They may have invested more effort in walking (and so walked at almost the same rate as with the standard buttons) and consequently less in the data entry (and so recorded lower scores than in Experiment 1).
+The number of laps walked was not a very sensitive measure (as mentioned above, there was only a difference of two laps between the best and worst condition).
+It proved to be a realistic task in the effects it had on workload and performance but did not cause much differentiation between participants.
+More investigation of this as a measure must be undertaken to understand it more.
+One other possibility is that the participants had to balance two tasks - walking and typing.
+They may have invested more effort in walking (and so walked at almost the same rate as with the standard buttons) and consequently less in the typing (and so recorded lower scores than in Experiment 1).
 This is realistic as, if users were using their PDA's whilst crossing roads, avoiding cars, etc. in everyday life, they must, for safety, concentrate on the walking and not on their PDA.